Find Grad Schools

 50% Women

 The 3rd most popular school in the country for sociology majors who are seeking their graduate certificate is Columbia University in the City of New York.
 Each year, around 30,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-For the 2020-2021 academic year, 4 graduate certificates were handed out to sociology majors at Columbia.
-Of these students, 50% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $61,989 per year, while in-state graduate students, on average, pay $52,016 per year.
+During the most recent year for which we have data, 4 people received their graduate certificate in sociology from Columbia.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #3